 Setting up Jetpack CDN

-If you’re already using Jetpack for automated, real-time backups, brute force protection, or some of the other available features, you’re a few clicks away from having a CDN.
+If you’re already using Jetpack for automated, real-time backups, brute force protection, or some of the other available features, you’re just a few clicks away from using the best CDN available today.
 If not, start by:

 - Logging into your WordPress dashboard.